Loïc Isliker talks filming and backcountry

 LI: Since there is definitely a lot of ‘powder stress’ in Verbier on the good days, I would first go and do a run in the Attelas Couloirs, and after go straight back up to catch the opening of the Mont Gelé for Banana Couloir.

 We love Japan.
-And therefore gobbled up Lexicon, your recent Arc’teryx film on central Hokkaido.
+And therefore gobbled up Lexicon, your Arc’teryx film on central Hokkaido.
 Like so many of your projects, you were both in front and behind the camera.
 Is that the biggest challenge, purely having enough time and energy for everything?

 The hardest balance is filming and skiing.
 Some days I was just the skier.
 Some days I was just the filmer.
 Other days I had my ski bag attached to my camera backpack so I could be flexible.
 It’s a challenge to constantly be thinking about both.
 The hardest thing is that it never stops.
 After a long day the athletes can come back and relax.
 I can never do that.
 I’m backing up the footage, recharging the batteries, checking the shots.
 For the *Lexicon* shoot (three weeks, mainly in central Hokkaido), there was never a rest.
 I came back very, very tired.
 It’s a strange process where you almost forget what it’s like, then at every beginning it’s ‘Oh, here we go again!’.